 This is a one-way down hill only track (for mountain-bikers).

 Our drop off point at the top of Motu Hill takes out all the hard work,

 it's all downhill or very easy going from here.
-If your staying, or taking our shuttle from Bushaven or TeWaiti bridge at the start of our road, you won't ride one inch of tar seal or have the extra pressure and cost of getting back for a shuttle pick-up.
+If your taking our shuttle from TeWaiti bridge, you won't ride one inch of tar seal or have the extra pressure and cost of getting back for a shuttle pick-up.
 Just ride back to your vehicle at your own pace, fast or slow!

 This is a unique ride through remote pristine native bush, most often reserved only for the fit and hardy!

 The Motu Trails Pakihi Track is rich in history.
 Soon after the Motu Coach Road was opened in 1914, the Pakihi Stock track was built.
 It extended from Whitikau down to the Pakihi Stream as a means to shift stock to Opotiki.
 It is said that this track, took more dynamite per meter, than any other track in New Zealand, when it was pushed through this very remote wilderness!